 When and how often is this happening?

-I’ll start out by doing this regularly, on Mondays, Wednesdays and Fridays, always at the same time, from 16:00 to 17:00 (UK time).
+I’ll start out by doing this regularly from 15:30 to 16:30 (UK time).
 This is so that any school work at home can be completed and out of the way during the day first.